dirkpetersen/froster/README.md

 ## Problem

 This problem may have been solved many times, but I have not found an easy open source solution for large scale archiving to free up disk space on a primary storage system.
 Researchers, who have hundreds of terabytes or petabytes of data, need to make a decison what to archive and where to archive it to.
 Archiving processes can run for days and they can fail easily.
 They need to resume automatically until completed and be validated (e.g. checksum comparison with the source) and finally there needs to be some metadata when it was archived, and where the data went and where the original location was.
+A special issue with AWS Glacier appears to be that today it is implemented as a backend to S3 and only the Glacier options not supported by S3 require the use of a Glacier API.
+This is not well documented in many howtos.

 ### Motivation